stephenchu530/data-structures-and-algorithms/CodeChallenges401/docs/LinkedList.md

 # Linked List
 <!-- Short summary or background information -->
-This is a solo project to showcase the linked list data structure in Java 8.
+Parts of this project was solo and some parts was done as a group.
+It is to showcase the linked list data structure in Java 8.

 ## Challenge Description
 <!-- Description of the challenge -->